novitaftr/Udemy_Recomendation_System/README.md

 3. **Running the Application**: Run the application by executing the following command: streamlit run app.py

 ### Contributions:
-to this project are welcome!
-If you have any improvements, bug fixes, or feature additions, feel free to open a pull request.
+Contributions to this project are welcome!
+If you have additional examples, explanations, or improvements to add, feel free to open a pull request.